stm32-hotspot/b_u585_iota02_aws_iot/README.md

 This method is ideal for large-scale device deployments.
 Follow this [link](https://github.com/SlimJallouli/STM32_FleetProvisioning) for instructions

 #### [Multi-Account Registration (MAR)](https://aws.amazon.com/about-aws/whats-new/2020/04/simplify-iot-device-registration-and-easily-move-devices-between-aws-accounts-with-aws-iot-core-multi-account-registration/)
 This method is ideal for large-scale device deployments with added security.
-Follow this [link]() for instructions
+Follow this [link](https://github.com/SlimJallouli/stm32mcu_aws_mar) for instructions

 #### [Just-in-Time Provisioning (JITP)](https://aws.amazon.com/blogs/iot/setting-up-just-in-time-provisioning-with-aws-iot-core/)

-(coming soon)
+Follow this [link](https://aws.amazon.com/blogs/iot/setting-up-just-in-time-provisioning-with-aws-iot-core/) for instructions

 #### [Just-in-Time Registration (JITR)](https://aws.amazon.com/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/)

-(coming soon)
+Follow this [link](https://aws.amazon.com/blogs/iot/just-in-time-registration-of-device-certificates-on-aws-iot/) for instructions

 ## 6. CMSIS Packs

 If you need to regenerate the project with STM32CubeMX, then you need to dowload and install the following CMSIS packs.